 Peaceful Coexistence

-- Accepts new pets easily
+- They can accepts new pets easily.

 Example: